Skip to main content

 Lifting weights is a potent stimulus for improving metabolic health.
 The act of contracting muscles against resistance creates an immediate demand for glucose.
 This process can occur through insulin-independent pathways, meaning your muscles can pull glucose from the bloodstream without needing insulin as a key.

 This provides immediate relief to a system burdened by high blood sugar.
-Over the long term, builds more muscle mass.
+Over the long term, resistance training builds more muscle mass.
 Muscle tissue is the body’s largest reservoir for glucose disposal.
 Having more muscle is like building a larger fuel tank; it dramatically increases your capacity to store carbohydrates, preventing them from lingering in the bloodstream and driving up insulin.

 How Does High Intensity Interval Training Contribute?